How to Order a Lab Coat

 How many lab coats should I order?

 Typically only one lab coat is needed and laundering can occur during a week when there is no lab activity (holiday breaks or vacation).
-Courtesy coats are also available for temporary use while individual lab coats are being laundered.
-However if it is anticipated that the lab coat is likely to become soiled more frequently, a second lab coat should be ordered so that there is always a coat available during weeks when laundering is occurring.
+Courtesy coats are also available in each pickup/drop-off location for temporary use while individual lab coats are being laundered.
+Please place courtesy coats in the hamper after your coat returns from laundering so that it can be cleaned for the next user.

 Where are the lab coat pick up/drop off rooms?